Image Source: Content Marketing Institute

 Some parts of your content marketing strategy will stay the same as your program rolls out.
 Your strategy, personas and purpose should remain the same.
 (If they were right in the first place)

 Certain elements should be reviewed and will be updated systematically.
-You have to adjust to keep your eye on your targets, which channels are working, what topics resonate, is the team heavy lifting or are there easier ways to create your content?
-Review this monthly to be being with, learn what metrics are important, then you can usually review your strategy quarterly and adjust as appropriate.
+You have to adjust to keep your eye on your targets, which channels are working, what topics resonate, is the team doing the heavy lifting or are there easier ways to create your content?
+Review this monthly to be being with, learn what metrics are important, then you review your strategy quarterly and adjust as appropriate.

 Content Marketing Tactics